consumet/api.consumet.org/README.md

 You can add `-d` flag to run the server in detached mode.

+You can add `GOGO_CUSTOM_DOMAIN` and `ZORO_CUSTOM_DOMAIN` as custom domain configarations for gogoanime and zoro in your environment variables respectively, (optional).

 ### Heroku
 Host your own instance of Consumet API on Heroku using the button below.